-They may give you no structure and no boundaries and just treat you as a best friend, giving you information you don’t understand or need to know at a young age.
+They may give you no structure and no boundaries and just treat you as a best friend, giving you the information you don’t understand or need to know at a young age.

-Whatever grade you got unless they were the top they weren’t good enough.
-Or they were simply not interested, some will sabotage you, so you don’t do any better than they did, they were that envious of you, they wanted you to fail, to not achieve and to not do better than them.
+Whatever grade you got unless they were the top, they weren’t good enough.
+Or they were simply not interested, and some will sabotage you, so you don’t do any better than they did, they were that envious of you, they wanted you to fail, to not achieve and to not do better than them.

 You may have just never felt good enough, always feeling empty and second best,

 You can grow up with a lot of shame and guilt, you may be insecure, a people pleaser or extremely empathetic.